-The Charter School is a participant in the California Charter Schools Joint Powers Authority (CCS-JPA) DBA CharterSAFE for risk management services for workers' compensation and charter school liability insurance.
-The relationship between the Charter School and the CharterSAFE is such that the CharterSAFE is not considered a component unit of the Charter School for financial reporting purposes.
+The Charter School are a participant in the California Charter Schools Joint Powers Authority (CCS-JPA) dba CharterSAFE for risk management services for workers' compensation and charter school liability insurance.
+The relationship between The Charter School and the CharterSAFE is such that the CharterSAFE is not considered a component unit of the Charter School for financial reporting purposes.